EAX3010/ClickHub-/README.md

 - Medium-term: Public API, real-time analytics, multi-database support
 - Long-term: Microservices architecture, multi-tenancy, advanced fraud detection

-For a more detailed look at our plans and progress, check out our [full roadmap](ROADMAP.md) and our [project board](https://github.com/yourusername/clickhub/projects).
+For a more detailed look at our plans and progress, check out our [full roadmap](ROADMAP.md)

-We welcome community input and contributions to help shape the future of ClickHub!

-## Contributing

-We welcome contributions to ClickHub!
-If you're interested in helping improve the project, here are some ways you can contribute:

-- Report bugs or suggest features by opening issues
-- Submit pull requests for bug fixes or new features
-- Improve documentation
-- Share your experience using ClickHub

-Please read our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get started.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments